Bug #8087

 "calling_station_id" => getenv("untrusted_ip"));

-Updated by Brandon Verkada 9 months ago
+Updated by Brandon Verkada about 1 year ago

 Welp, even "my" last hack stopped working somewhere along the pfSense stable upgrade path, currently on "23.09.1-RELEASE (amd64)" and the `calling_station_id` doesn't get populated with `untrusted_ip` (although present when tcpduming the openvpn client stream), the `untrusted_port` does propagate correctly though.
 Weird.